amiv-eth/amivapi/README.md

 (These are only the most imporant settings.
-The config file overwrites the default settings, so any value defined in [settings.py](amivapi/settings.py) can used if needed.)
+The config file overwrites the default settings, so any value defined in [settings.py](amivapi/settings.py) can be changed if needed.)

 ### Run using Docker

-Configurations files can be used for services easily using [Docker configs](https://docs.docker.com/engine/swarm/configs/):
+Configuration files can be used for services easily using [Docker configs](https://docs.docker.com/engine/swarm/configs/):

 ```sh